Equality, diversity and inclusion

 We are proud of our diverse Board and workforce and are taking steps to address under-representation where it occurs.
-We are Stonewall diversity champions and have over 120 LGBT+ allies among our colleagues.
+We have over 130 LGBT+ Allies among our colleagues.
 We also have some wonderful role models across NCHA that span a range of diversity characteristics.

 Each year, we work towards a set of key objectives - and our progress against these is monitored by our Equalities and Diversity Forum.

 We have published equality, diversity and inclusion documents which set out our commitments and the steps we are taking to meet them.
 You can also view the latest updates on progress we are making towards closing the ethnicity pay gap and gender pay gap.

 We have signed up to the Race at Work Charter, which provides a framework for employers to ensure their workplaces tackle the barriers faced by ethnic minority people when it comes to recruitment and career progression.
 We've made a commitment to five actions to ensure that ethnic minority employees are represented at all levels and that our organisation is a reflection of the society we work in.
 This includes a commitment to applying the Rooney Rule for all our people manager jobs.
 The Rooney rule is named after Dan Rooney, the man who ensured that ethnic minorities were interviewed for top jobs in American football's national league.
 We have also established a colleague forum for black and minority ethnic employees, to ensure people have a safe space to talk about race and related employment concerns.